How do you overcome resistance to change?

 No matter the audience, profession, or industry this has been one of the most common questions I've encountered this year.

 Resources that offer insight are abundant.
 My sampling of them finds that they tend to focus on how to overcome objections or conquer the resistance.
 Anecdotally most, but not all, seem to frame the issue as a win-lose proposition and offer counsel on how to ensure your proposed changes win against those who oppose them.

 I once drew heavily on these resources when responding to this frequent query, but lately I've found the framing less helpful and its possible answers too limiting.
-Renovating my current home helped reshape my thinking.
+A recent home renovation has helped reshape my thinking.
 Bear with me while I explain.

 I live in a late 1890s home in Chatham Arch (come visit!), a historic district in downtown Indianapolis.
 A variety of municipal codes and historic covenants determine the appropriateness of both new construction and changes to the exteriors and ground of existing properties.

 Historic district guidelines aren't intended to stop change from happening.
 They are meant to ensure that any changes implemented preserve what is considered to be essential or appropriate character of the neighborhood and its individual properties.
 While many options are available for most changes, I don't have carte blanche to just do anything to the exterior of my home as it stands in relationship with the rest of the neighborhood.
 What I do has an effect on my neighbors, as well as the overall character and appearance of our neighborhood, something which affords us a premium on our property values.